Duki (rapper)

-Mauro Ezequiel Lombardo (born 24 June 1996), known professionally as Duki, is an Argentine rapper and singer.
+Mauro Ezequiel Lombardo (born 24 June 1996), known professionally as Duki, is an Argentine rapper, singer and songwriter.
 He is the lead voice of Latin trap in Argentina, thanks to his multiple hits with his singles and his particular style of voice and staging.

-Duki began to gain recognition for his appearances in rap battles, such as El Quinto Escalón, which was one of the most important in Argentina, and where he obtained his first share of popularity when he won it in 2016.
-Thanks to his victory, he was able to record his first single "No Vendo Trap" to pursue a musical career.
-He then released the singles "She Don't Give a Fo" and "Hello Cotto" which garnered him multiple views on YouTube and earned Lombardo a massive following in his home country.
-In 2018 he formed an important musical trio for Argentine trap, named Modo Diablo, with artists YSY A and Neo Pistea.
+Duki began to gain recognition for his appearances in rap battles, such as El Quinto Escalón, which was one of the most important in Argentina, created by rapper Ysy A, and where he obtained his first share of popularity when he won it in 2016.
+He could record his first single, "No Vendo Trap", to pursue a musical career thanks to his victory.
+He then released the singles "She Don't Give a Fo" and "Hello Cotto", which garnered him multiple views on YouTube and earned Lombardo a massive following in his home country.
+In 2018, he formed an important musical trio for the Argentine trap, named Modo Diablo, with artists YSY A and Neo Pistea.
 He then released his debut studio album, Súper Sangre Joven (2019), with the lead single "Goteo" being nominated for Best Rap/Hip Hop Song at the 21st Latin Grammy Awards.
-In 2020 he collaborated in Bad Bunny's album YHLQMDLG in the single "Hablamos Mañana", which was also nominated in the Latin Grammys for Best Urban Fusion/Performance.
-In 2021 Duki released his second album, Desde el Fin del Mundo, which reached number one in digital albums in Argentina.
+In 2020, he collaborated on Bad Bunny's album YHLQMDLG in the single "Hablamos Mañana", which was also nominated in the Latin Grammys for Best Urban Fusion/Performance.
+In 2021, Duki released his second album, Desde el Fin del Mundo, which reached number one in digital albums in Argentina.

 Early life

 Mauro Ezequiel Lombardo was born on 24 June 1996, in Almagro, Buenos Aires.
 Son of lawyer Sandra Viviana Quiroga and graphic designer Guillermo Luis Lombardo, he has two siblings, Nahuel, a sound engineer, and Candela.
-Raised in La Paternal, he had a strong musical influence thanks to his parents, who listened to Argentine rock, salsa, disco and Latin pop.
+Raised in La Paternal, he had a solid musical influence thanks to his parents, who listened to Argentine rock, salsa, disco and Latin pop.
 His mother was a follower of artist Alejandro Sanz, and his father was a fan of bands Queen and Virus.
 On the other side, his brother Nahuel was a fan of Charly García and Luis Alberto Spinetta.
-During his early teens, Lombardo started to gain interest in punk rock, being a strong listener of Linkin Park, and hip hop, thanks to Eminem and 50 Cent, which lead him to eventually start watching rap battles, which had an important underground following in Argentina.
+During his early teens, Lombardo started to gain interest in punk rock, being a strong listener of Linkin Park, and hip-hop, thanks to Eminem and 50 Cent, which lead him to eventually start watching rap battles, which had an important underground following in Argentina.

-Influenced by long-time Argentine rappers Kódigo and Tata, he start practicising freestyle with his best friends, which allowed him to gain confidence to start participating in battle competitions.
+Influenced by long-time Argentine rappers Kódigo and Tata, he started practicing freestyle with his best friends, which allowed him to gain confidence to start participating in battle competitions.
 Alongside this, he dropped high school due to his poor grades.